connectedbydata/connectedbydata.org/_events/2024-05-01-lga-ai-network.md

 ## Why engage?
 The participatory AI imperative

-I don’t need to explain to this group what AI is, but I think it’s useful to establish some of what makes public participation around AI different.
+I don’t need to explain to this group what AI is, but I think it’s useful to establish some of what makes public participation around AI different [1].

 Ever since the rise of Weberian Bureaucracy in centuries past, governing has been about algorithms: about setting out and following rules designed to deliver services that deliver a degree of procedural justice.